Nic-T/chat-app/README.md

 # chat-app
-Build a ChatApp to improve my react , node and webscokets skills.
+Build a ChatApp to improve my react , node, express and webscokets skills.
 I will use react api instead of redux.